danielvilaca/SHRLCK_Apresentacao/README.md

 # <h1 align="center"><b> Defesa do Projeto Final LESI </b></h1>
-<p align="center">| The Full Details of the Project will only be available until the Completion of the Master's Thesis |</p>
+<p align="center">| The Full Details of the Project will only be available until the completion of the Master's Thesis |</p>

 ---